JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

 For each [committer](#cloud-committers) slot purchased, TeamCity Cloud customers are granted build credits.
 They act as your "currency" in TeamCity Cloud.
 Build credits can be redeemed in TeamCity Cloud for build minutes on our [JetBrains-hosted agents](#cloud-jb-hosted-agents) or exchanged at a flat rate for [self-hosted build agents](#cloud-self-hosted-agents).
-You can also exchange build credits for additional [storage](#cloud-storage), [data transfer](#cloud-data-transfer-capacity), and commiter slots.
+You can also exchange build credits for additional [storage](#cloud-storage), [data transfer](#cloud-data-transfer-capacity), and committer slots.

 </td>